-Julie has served on the Governing Board for the Indiana School Counselor Association for 14 years in roles including President, Conference Chair, Government Relations Chair and currently the Policy Governance Coach.
+Ms. Hill has served on the Governing Board for the Indiana School Counselor Association for 14 years in roles including President, Conference Chair, Government Relations Chair and currently the Policy Governance

+Coach.
 At the national level, she served 6 years on the Board of Directors for the American School Counselor Association including 3 years as the Chair of the Board.
 She now serves as a RAMP Reviewer for the ASCA Award.
-Hill was awarded the Career Guidance Award from Indiana ACTE in 2018, the ACTE Region 3 Career Guidance Award in 2019 and was named one of five finalists for the national award.
-Hill is a consultant and blogger for mesacloud.com.
+Ms. Hill was awarded the Career Guidance Award from Indiana ACTE in 2018, the ACTE Region 3 Career Guidance Award in 2019 and was named one of five finalists for the national award.
+She is a consultant and blogger for mesacloud.com.

-She also serves as an instructor/facilitator for the American Red Cross Disaster Mental Health and Service to Armed Forces divisions and is a member of Calvary United Methodist Church.
-Julie's husband Allen is also a school counselor and she enjoys spending time with her two adult children and their families.
+Ms. Hill also serves as an instructor/facilitator for the American Red Cross Disaster Mental Health and Service to Armed Forces divisions and is a member of Calvary United Methodist Church.
+Her husband Allen is also a school counselor, and she enjoys spending time with her two adult children and their families.

-Maurita Hodge, MA, Ed.D., LPC ......maurita.hodge@indwes.edu
+Maurita Hodge, MA, EdD, LPC · maurita.hodge@indwes.edu

-Dr. Hodge holds an Ed.D. degree from Argosy University, Sarasota, in Counseling Psychology, and Master's from Clark Atlanta University, Atlanta, in School Counseling.
+Dr. Hodge holds an Ed.D. degree from Argosy University, Sarasota, in Counseling Psychology, and a Master's from Clark Atlanta University, Atlanta, in School Counseling.
 She is a Licensed Professional Counselor and School Counselor as well as being SASSI Certified.
-She currently serves as the Department Chair and Associate Professor at Point University.
-She has worked as a counselor for Moving Mountains Consulting, LLC, and Gwinnett Children's Shelter as well as a school counselor at Ronald E. McNair High School and Henry County Evening Academy.
+Dr. Hodge currently serves as the Department Chair and Associate Professor at Point University.
+She has worked as a counselor for Moving Mountains Consulting, LLC, and Gwinnett Children's Shelter.
+Dr. Hodge has also been a school counselor at Ronald E. McNair High School and Henry County Evening Academy.

-Richard Hooker, Ed.D., LMHC, LCAC......richard.hooker@indwes.edu
+Richard Hooker, EdD, LMHC, LCAC • richard.hooker@indwes.edu

 Dr. Richard Hooker received his doctorate in Counselor Education and Supervision from the University of Cincinnati.
-Richard has over 23 years of clinical counseling experience.
-Dr. Hooker is Professor of Graduate and Addictions Counseling.
+He has over 23 years of clinical counseling experience.
+Dr. Hooker is a Professor of Graduate and Addictions Counseling.
 He is credentialed as a Licensed Clinical Addictions Counselor (LCAC) and Licensed Mental Health Counselor (LMHC) in Indiana and a Licensed Professional Clinical Counselor (LPCC-S) and Licensed Independent Chemical Dependency Counselor in Ohio.
 Richard is also credentialed as an International Certified Clinical Supervisor (ICCS).

-Dr. Hooker came to IWU after serving 7 1⁄2 years as a clinical supervisor of adolescent services on U.S. military installations in Germany and Italy.
+Dr. Hooker came to IWU after serving over seven years as a clinical supervisor of adolescent services on U.S. military installations in Germany and Italy.
 His research interests include dual diagnosis, military children and families, early intervention services, counselor performance, and program development and evaluation.
-Richard has developed the Pathways to Success (P2S) early intervention program that is provided by Addictions Counseling students for local at-risk adolescents.
+Dr. Hooker has developed the Pathways to Success (P2S) early intervention program that is provided by Addictions Counseling students for local at-risk adolescents.